deliriarte/Manifold-Learning/README.md

      * 1.4  Transfer learning method using the Human Connectome Project (HCP).

  - Regularization: in this folder you can find the notebook used to perform elasticnet regression on the extracted features and the behavioral scores.

+In notebook utilites you can find main .py notebooks containing general function used between all the other jupyter notebooks.